-Unopened multidose vial (Spikevax JN.1 0.1 mg/mL dispersion for injection)
+Unopened multidose vial (Spikevax LP.8.1 0.1 mg/mL dispersion for injection)

 9 months at -50ºC to -15ºC.

 Within the period of 9 months, after removal from the freezer, the unopened vaccine vial may be stored refrigerated at 2°C to 8°C, protected from light, for a maximum of 30 days.